ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ## Differentiated Services Considerations {#dscp-considerations}

-Tunneled IP packets can have Differentiated Services Code Points (DSCP)
+Tunneled IP packets can have Differentiated Services Code Points (DSCPs)
 {{!DSCP=RFC2474}} set in the traffic class IP header field to request a particular per-hop behavior.
 If an IP proxying endpoint is configured as part of a Differentiated Services domain, it MAY implement traffic differentiation